 Three of the founders of the Labour Party – Harry Holland, Peter Fraser and Bob Semple – first entered Parliament by winning by-elections in 1918.
 All three had served prison sentences for opposing conscription during the First World War.
 Holland postponed returning to his homeland, Australia, to contest the West Coast seat of Grey, winning by just 148 votes.
 Fraser, a crusty Scottish-born watersider, then comfortably became MP for Wellington Central.
 The seat of Wellington South became vacant after its MP died in the worldwide influenza epidemic.
 That by-election was won comfortably by miners’ leader Bob Semple, who has been described as ‘the Labour Party’s verbally most violent and controversial personality’.2

 Labour leaders were finally successful in forming a nationwide party in 1916 because the gap between militants and moderates had lessened as new issues arose and leaders changed.
 Strike action by miners in Waihī in 1912, and by watersiders and their supporters in 1913, had failed disastrously, prompting advocates of industrial militancy to reluctantly accept the need for more effective political action.
 The labour movement’s existing political groups – the United Federation of Labour and the Social Democratic Party – were organisationally and financially weak.
-This added a sense of urgency, as the leaders expected an election in 1917 (although in fact it was to be postponed until after the First World War).
-However, this delay gave the new party more time to establish itself before fighting an election.
+This added a sense of urgency, as the leaders expected an election in 1917.
+In fact it was to be postponed until after the First World War, a delay which gave the new party more time to establish itself.
 The war also raised new issues of profiteering, fairness of sacrifice and conscription on which most labour leaders could agree.